Table of Contents

 - Ignoring post-launch maintenance.

-- Rushing into contracts without references.
+- Rushing into contracts without checking references.

 Conclusion